daniel5151/gdbstub/README.md

 `gdbstub` is particularly useful in emulators, where it provides a powerful, non-intrusive way to debug code running within an emulated system.
 The API aims to provide a "drop-in" way to add GDB support to an existing project, without requiring any large refactoring / ownership juggling.

-`gdbstub` is also `no_std` compatible, and can be used on platforms without a global allocator (`alloc`).
+`gdbstub` is also `#![no_std]` compatible, and can be used on platforms without a global allocator.
 In embedded contexts, `gdbstub` can be configured to use pre-allocated buffers and communicate over any serial I/O connection (e.g: UART).

 - [Documentation and Examples](https://docs.rs/gdbstub)